Generalisations of multiple zeta values to rooted forests: Tree zeta values

+From this Proposition, one easily derives important properties of tree zeta values from the properties of branched zeta values. \begin{thm} \begin{itemize} \item The map $\zeta^t:F\mapsto\zeta^t(F)$ is an algebra morphism from convergent $\N^*$-decorated rooted forests to $\R$ for the concatenation product of forests. \item For any convergent $\N^*$-decorated rooted forests $F$, the tree zeta value $\zeta^t(F)$ is a $\Q$-linear combination of MZVs, given by

-\end{itemize} \end{thm} \begin{proof} Both points follow directly from Proposition \ref{prop:crucial} \begin{itemize} \item The first point follows from the fact that $\zeta^t=\zeta\circ\fraks^T$ together with the fact that both $\zeta$ and $\fraks^T$ are algebra morphisms for the concatenation product of rooted forests. \item The second point follows from the same relation $\zeta^t=\zeta\circ\fraks^T$ together with Theorem \ref{thm:flattening} which states that $\zeta=\zeta_\shuffle\circ fl$. \end{itemize} \end{proof} \begin{rk} Notice that $\zeta^t$ is \emph{not} an algebra morphism for the shuffle product of trees, since $\fraks^T$ is not.
+\end{itemize} \end{thm} \begin{proof} Both points follow directly from Proposition \ref{prop:crucial} \begin{itemize} \item The first point follows from the fact that $\zeta^t=\zeta_\shuffle^T\circ\fraks^T$ together with the fact that both $\zeta_\shuffle^T$ and $\fraks^T$ are algebra morphisms for the concatenation product of rooted forests. \item The second point follows from the same relation $\zeta^t=\zeta_\shuffle^T\circ\fraks^T$ together with Theorem \ref{thm:flattening} which states that $\zeta_\shuffle^T=\zeta_\shuffle\circ fl$. \end{itemize} \end{proof} \begin{rk} Finite sums similar to TZVs were studied in \cite{On16} in the context of finite MZVs.
+In particular, \cite[Theorem 1.4]{On16} is the equivalent to Theorem \ref{thm:tree_zeta_MZVs} in the context of finite sums. \end{rk} Notice that $\zeta^t$ is \emph{not} an algebra morphism for the shuffle product of trees, since $\fraks^T$ is not.
 It can also be checked on computations that it neither is an algebra morphism for any of the stuffle products of trees (see \cite[Definition 5.1]{Cl20}).
-One might ask whether there is another generalisation to trees of the stuffle product of words such that $\zeta^t$ is an algebra morphism.
-We left out this question for future research as we focus here on the number theoretic content of generalisations of MZVs rather than their algebraic structures. \end{rk} \begin{rk} Finite sums similar to TZVs were studied in \cite{On16} in the context of finite MZVs.
-In particular, \cite[Theorem 1.4]{On16} is the equivalent to Theorem \ref{thm:tree_zeta_MZVs} in the context of finite sums. \end{rk}
+The rest of this Section is dedicated to the study of the algebraic properties of TZVs.